jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 | Sheetbend              | 1089      | Slip    |
 | Double Sheetbend       | 891       | Slip    |

 ### Conclusions

 I like the butterfly bend and find it easy to tie, so I'm happy to learn that it holds so well.
 I'm surprised that the zeppelin did so much worse.
 I find it a bit harder to tie and less versatile, so I may stop bothering with it.

-My Simple-Simon-crossover bend outperformed all but one of the Simple-Simon knots.
+The Simple-Simon-crossover bend is my own invention.
+In this test it outperformed all but one of Harry Asher's Simple-Simon knots.
 Since it's also the easiest Simple-Simon to tie, this is pretty satisfying.
 I had hoped, though, that it would equal the security of the Simple-Simon-under.
 Not quite.

 As expected, the sheetbend and double sheetbend slipped way too easily to be